Click Here to download a copy of the Student Learning Agreement to sign

 - abide by all school regulations and ICT Acceptable User Policy

-- drinks and snacks may be consumed in the Common Room and Street at break time- students have a shared responsibility for the tidiness of these areas
+- drinks and snacks may be consumed in permissible Sixth Form areas and the Street at break and lunch time- students have a shared responsibility for the tidiness of these areas

-- follow signing in/out procedures in line with Health + Safety Regulations to safeguard yourself and fellow students and pupils in the school
+- follow signing in/out procedures in line with Health + Safety Fire Regulations to safeguard yourself and fellow students and pupils in the school

 SCHOOL AGREEMENT The school agrees to:

 - provide teaching and homework for all subjects throughout the academic year

 - provide you with timetabled hours of Directed Study to enable success and develop your independent learning skills for University or Employment.

 - provide you with a Tutor who will meet with you to discuss your academic and personal progress in the Sixth Form

 - provide you with Modular Assessment Data and Assessment Feedback so you can monitor your progress and implement the Feedback given